fdiaz79/Hangman/README.md

 # Hangman
-The classic game of hangman with some queen on it
+The classic game of hangman with some Queen on it